pagkly/Zed/Investopedia4/Keiretsu Definition.md

 Keiretsu has gone on to influence business practices in other countries, albeit in a looser form.
 In Japan, where companies are expected to cooperate, keiretsus are regulated by specific laws.
 Outside the country, the term generally refers to informal [[alliances]](https://www.investopedia.com/terms/s/strategicalliance.asp) between more than two organizations.

-In 1996, academic Jeffrey Dyer wrote in Harvard Business Review that Chrysler’s teaming up with suppliers to cut the cost of manufacturing cars meant it had created an American keiretsu.
+In 1996, academic Jeffrey Dyer wrote in Harvard Business Review that Chrysler’s teaming up with suppliers to cut the cost of [[Manufacturing|manufacturing]] cars meant it had created an American keiretsu.
 Many other companies in the United States and Europe are viewed to have borrowed something from keiretsus.

 ## Horizontal Keiretsu vs. Vertical Keiretsu